 They’re out there.
 Decent well-build reliable great sounding secondhand valve amps for less than £500.
 I think of them as the Hot Rod Deluxe alternative, and a great alternative they are.
 You could do a lot worse than get one of these as your workhorse.
 ‘Handwired’ amps from the 70s and early 80s can be had quite cheaply and are infintely repairable and very robust.
 Once you get one sorted out it will run and run and put up with far more drops off the back of the van than any modern PCB amp.

-Going back in time the Carlsbro 50 Top (not the reissue, don’t know about that) is a great-sounding simple reliable well built amp.
+Going back in time the Carlsbro 50 Top (the 70s amp not the shortlived reissue, don’t know about that, it’s probably fine) is a great-sounding simple reliable well built amp.
 Let me give yours a little tweak and we’ll get some fantastic plexi-type tones out of it.

-Oh, one more thing I’m inspired to add as I move this article from my blog to the main site: the best value I have seen for a brand new amp is… the Epiphone Blues Custom 30.
-All-tube, 2 x 6L6 30watt output, made in China, nice modern simple circuit design, not a clone of anything as far as I can see but a good design from scratch, very good build quality (PCB but it’s a nice thick one with wide-spaced traces), Two 12″ Eminence guitar speakers.
+Coming more up to date – a real bargain: the Epiphone Blues Custom 30.
+All-tube, 2 x 6L6 30watt output, made in China in the early 2000s, nice modern simple circuit design, not a clone of anything as far as I can see but a good design from scratch, very good build quality (PCB but it’s a nice thick one with wide-spaced traces), Two 12″ Eminence guitar speakers.
 It’s 30 not 50 watt because the 6L6s are cathode biased, giving a bit more softness and compression than you’d get from a classic Fender.
 Conversion to EL34s is possible quite easily for a crunchier overdrive tone.
 Under £400 the last time I saw one new – don’t know if they are still current production but I do recommend this sweet gigging amp which for a mass-produced machine gets everything right, in my view.

 There you go, don’t say I never tell you nuffink.